Fluffernuttersandwich/Better7D2DbyFNS/README.md

 The deselected mods in this screenshot are the ones I disable for my own playthroughs.

-None of the "OP" mods listed here are aggregiously OP, except for "Legend Perks".
+None of the "OP" mods listed here are aggregiously OP.
-That one is Game-Breakingly OP because it grants you two perks at every level on top of giving you more perks to choose from!

 ![image](https://github.com/user-attachments/assets/92de5741-a517-44d0-9ba3-cf13bbd55760)